Six dead as earthquake of magnitude 6.3 strikes Nepal, tremors felt in Delhi

 The earthquake hit the region at 2.12 am local time, or 1.57 am according to Indian Standard Time.
 The depth of the earthquake was 10 kilometres, according to India’s National Center for Seismology.

-Chief District Officer Kalpana Shrestha said that five injured persons were being taken to hospital.
-“Dozens of houses have been damaged with landslides at various locations across the district,” she said.
+The epicentre was at the Khaptad National Park in the Doti district, Nepal’s National Seismological Centre said.

+Five persons were taken to the district hospital after they suffered serious injuries, Home Ministry spokesperson Phanindra Pokharel said.

-The Nepal Army has been pressed into action for search and rescue operations.
+Nepal Army spokesperson Narayan Silwal said that three persons are believed to have been trapped in the debris of a house that collapsed in the Purvichauki area.
+The army has been pressed into action for search and rescue operations.

 Strong tremors were also felt in Delhi and other cities of the National Capital Region on Wednesday.
 However, there were no immediate reports of any loss to life or damage to property.